abcsFrederick/l2p/README.md

 <pre>
 l2p = list to pathway

+This an R package for "gene set enrichment".

 Available functions:
-l2p(list)               - return a data frame with proabilities that input arg (list of genes) matches a pathway m2h(list)               - convert mouse to human gene symbols l2pu(genelist,universelist)    - l2p but with a universe file l2pmsig(list)           - use the MSIG (molecular signatures DB from Broad http://software.broadinstitute.org/gsea/msigdb/ ) l2pumsig(list,universe) - use MSIG DB with a universe.
+l2p(genelist)            - return data frame with proabilities that arg (list of genes) matches a pathway l2pu(list,universe)  - return data frame with proabilities with list of genes and user specified universe l2pwcats(list,categeories)     - return data frome with categories specified l2puwcats(list,universe,categories) - same las l2pwcats but also with a universe l2pver - return l2p version l2pgetlongdesc(acc)  - get the full (possibly very long) description for pathway accession identifer string l2pgetgenes4acc(acc) - get the list all the genes for a pathway, use the accession. m2h(mousegeneist)    - return list of human genes for input list of mouse gene names

-This an R package for "gene set enrichment".
-The interface is a function "l2p()".
+msig functions are obsoleted, the msigdb are now provided with the "categories" parameter in the "wcats" functions.
+Example category is "KEGG,PID,C4", this is a string.

+Available categories are :
+BIOCYC  - organism specific Pathway/ Genome Databases (PGDBs)  - https://biocyc.org/ GO  - initiative to unify representation of gene and gene product attributes -  http://geneontology.org KEGG - databases dealing with genomes, biological pathways, - https://www.kegg.jp/ PANTH - databases for protein analysis through evolutionary relationships - http://www.pantherdb.org/ PID  - Pathway interaction database: legacy database from Carl Schaefer & buddies at NCI REACTOME - curated database of biological pathways - https://reactome.org/ WikiPathways - community resource for biological pathways - https://www.wikipathways.org C1 - MSigDB only, positional gene sets for each human chromosome and cytogenetic band.
+C2 - MSigDB only, curated gene sets from online pathway databases, publications in PubMed, and experts.
+C3 - MSigDB only, motif gene sets based on conserved cis-regulatory motifs from comparative analysis C4 - MSigDB only, computational gene sets defined by mining large collections of cancer-oriented microarray data.
+C5 - MSigDB only, gene sets  consist of genes annotated by the same GO terms.
+C6 - MSigDB only, oncogenic gene sets defined directly from microarray data from cancer gene perturbations.
+C7 - MSigDB only, immunologic gene sets  from microarray data from immunologic studies.

+An example function call is : x=l2pwcats(as.vector(genelist),"GO,WikiPathways,C4,C5,C6")

 The output is a data frame with the following fields ...

      1  pval
      2  fdr